DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc C - Into the Valley.md

 <p>The misted wood is darkened, now, and the trees no longer sing with the songs of the Sparrows.
 But some say that the Rats hunt still—that a lone chick yet escaped their clutches, and that one day, they will find it, and gobble it up like the rest.</p>
 </div>

-When his tale has ended and all participants have made their guesses—Stanimir and Eliza going last, with Stanimir voting “True” and Eliza voting “False”—Arturi reveals that his story was true.
+When his tale has ended and all participants have made their guesses—Stanimir and Eliza going last, with Stanimir voting "True" and Eliza voting "False"—Arturi reveals that his story was true.
 He politely declines, however, to reveal anything further, noting only with a sad smile that "A story cannot truly be told until it has ended."

-### Ireena’s Tale
+### Ireena's Tale
-After all of the players have gone, [[Non-Player Characters#Ireena Kolyana|Ireena]] (if present) then shares the following tale:
+After all of the players have gone, [[dnd/strahd-reloaded/Appendices/Non-Player Characters#Ireena Kolyana|Ireena]] (if present) then shares the following tale:

 <div class="description"><p>"When I was a child, my father took me and my brother to a vast, tranquil lake.
 I remember the sand beneath my bare feet, and the lapping of the waves against the shore. </p>
 <p>"But then, something broke the silence—a low growl that echoed through the wind.
 As I turned, I saw a beast emerge from the fog: a wolf, far larger than any I'd ever seen.
 I still remember its eyes—yellow, cold, and hungry.</p>